MTayyab10/How-to-Start-a-Start-up/Lecture 5/Business strategy and monopoly theory ( Competition is For Losers).md

-# Business strategy and monopoly ( Competition is For Losers)
+# Business strategy and create monopoly

 [YouTube Video Lecture](https://youtu.be/5_0dVHMpJlo)

 > I'm completely obsessed with on the business side which is that if you’re the founder, entrepreneur, starting a company you always want to aim for monopoly and you want to always avoid competition.

 And so hence competition is for losers, something we’ll be talking about today.

 ## Capturing Value